ERP Database - The Unofficial ERP Knowledge Base

 Shipping in SAP Sales and Distribution

 Shipping is an important part of the logistics chain.
-In shipping processing, all delivery procedure decisions can be made at the start
+In shipping processing, all delivery procedure decisions can be made at the start of the process by:

 The result is an efficient and largely automatic shipping process in which manual changes are necessary only under certain circumstances.